brevzin/cpp_proposals/4380_token_sequence_injection/token-sequence-injection.md

 ```
 :::

 In the above, we actually have nested token sequences.
 An interpolation in a token sequence is actually associated with the _innermost_ token sequence that it's found in.
-Thus, the `\(level)` interpolation above isn't trying to immediately interpolate (which would fail, as there is no `level` variable) but rather it will interpolate when the outer token sequence is injected — at which point there will be a `level` variable.
+Thus, the `\(level)` interpolation above isn't trying to immediately interpolate (which would fail, as there is no `level` variable).
+The macro body is merely parsed, `\(level)` binds to the inner literal and inteprolates each time the injected macro is _invoked_, when the body executes and `level` is in scope.

 Now, we have a member macro `debug!`, `info!`, and `error!`.
 If we do something [like this](https://compiler-explorer.com/z/aPKhGz6sz), we'll see that `get()` is not even invoked, but the other macros do exist and we get our logs.
 All the format strings are still type checked: